-- 10.Attach one safety ring to one end of the retaining pin.
-Slide the retaining pin through the valve assembly and the insert.
-Attach the second safety ring to the retaining pin (Figure 2). - 11.Attach the safety wire to prevent the insert from backing out in the unlikely event that the cap nut fails or is screwed on incorrectly.
+10.Always attach the safety wire to prevent the insert from backing out in the unlikely event that the insert nut and/or cap nut fails or is screwed on incorrectly (Figure 2).

-Plastic housing-Attach the safety wire to one eye in the hull nut.
+Plastic housing-Attach the safety wire securely to one eye in the hull nut.
 Thread the short emergency plug onto the wire.
-Keeping the wire taut throughout, lead the wire in a counterclockwise direction and thread it through one eye in the cap nut.
+Keeping the wire taut throughout, lead the wire in a counterclockwise direction and thread it through one eye in the CAP nut.
 Thread the wire through the eye a second time.
-Then lead the wire through the pull ring and the second eye in the cap nut.
-Twist the wire securely to itself.
+Thread it through the eye in the INSERT nut.
+Thread the wire through the eye a second time.
+Loop the wire through the pull ring and twist the wire securely to itself.

-Metal housing-Wrap one end of the safety wire tightly around the housing and twist it together with the long end.
+Bronze housing-Wrap one end of the safety wire tightly around the housing and twist it together with the long end.
 Thread the short emergency plug onto the wire.
-Keeping the wire taut throughout, lead the wire straight up and through one eye in the cap nut.
-Loop the wire through the pull ring and twist it securely to itself.
+Keeping the wire taut throughout, lead the wire straight up and through one eye in the CAP nut.
+Thread the wire through the eye a second time.
+Lead the wire in a counterclockwise direction and thread it through the eye in the INSERT nut.
+Thread the wire through the eye a second time.
+Loop the wire through the pull ring and twist the wire securely to itself.